American university attack hits at heart of Afghan liberal learning

 Pupils range from poorer Afghans on scholarships to the sons and daughters of the country's elite.

-The university also offers overseas exchange programmes to the United States and Germany, a further incentive to those deciding whether to go back.
+The university also offers overseas exchange programs to the United States and Germany, a further incentive to those deciding whether to go back.

 "When the university reopens, I will be the first to enter and continue my education.
 The terrorists can never stop us from learning," said Wahida Faizi.